-If the method invocation throws an exception, this will trigger other specified Fault Tolerance policies to be applied.

-If the method returns a CompletionStage, then the method call is considered to be successful only if the CompletionStage completes successfully.
-If an exceptionally completed CompletionStage is returned, or if an incomplete CompletionStage is returned which later completes exceptionally, then this will cause other specified Fault Tolerance policies to be applied.
+- If the method invocation throws an exception, this will trigger other specified Fault Tolerance policies to be applied. - If the method returns a CompletionStage, then the method call is not considered to have completed until the returned CompletionStage completes. - The method is considered to be successful only if the CompletionStage completes successfully. - If an exceptionally completed CompletionStage is returned, or if an incomplete CompletionStage is returned which later completes exceptionally, then this will cause other specified Fault Tolerance policies to be applied.